blukatdevelopment/UnchainedWorldsOld/character_creation/classes/warrior.md

 You may now expend a stamina die take one additional action this turn.
 You may only use action surge once per turn.

+### Down, but not out
+When you go down, the first death saving throw you make does not expend a hit die.

 ### Enduring Will (minimum level 9)
 If you roll initiative and have no stamina dice remaining, you regain one.